juanpc2018/Clean-install-Any-OS-in-New-Computer-with-Insyde-Bios/README.md

 The Reasons:

-A) intel Optane does Not have drivers for other OS, Optane is like a CPU HW Raid. without Drivers other OS cannot detect the main M.2 NVMe drive.
+A) intel Optane does Not have F6 drivers for other OS, Optane is like a CPU HW Raid, without Drivers other OS cannot detect the main M.2 NVMe drive.

-B) Insyde Bios has a Secret / Hidden Menu, does Not allow to Dissable Intel Optane.
+B) InsydeH2O Bios has a Secret / Hidden Menu, does Not allow to Dissable Intel Optane.

 The Solution:
-Enter the BIOS UEFI by pressing [F2] in Boot, or in Advanced Windows Starttup, UEFI configuration option. inside the UEFI, go to [Advanced] Tab, press Ctrl+S
+Enter the UEFI Bios by pressing [F2] in Boot, or in Advanced Windows Starttup, UEFI configuration option. inside the UEFI go to [Advanced] Tab, and press Ctrl+S

 The hidden SATA menu will appear like Magic. and you can select Normal [AHCI] or [Intel RST with Optane]